 Windows PowerShell provides the Get-Date command in order to get the current date and time information.
 Get-Date can provide the current date and time information in different formats like .NET or UNIX.
-Get-Data command can be used in PowerShell and do not support MS-DOS.
+Get-Data command can be used in PowerShell and does not support MS-DOS.
 Also, the output of the Get-Data command can be redirected into other commands or cmdlets too.
 The PowerShell commands are also called cmdlets so the Get-Date command can be also called Get-Date cmdlet too.

 Get-Date Help Information